 - A cross-calibration of the radio and the Cherenkov signal emitted by air showers.
-This allows to determine which precision radio measurements have for the energy and mass of the primary cosmic ray particles: Currently, our reconstruction precision is 15 % for the energy (20 % absolute scale uncertainty) and about 40 g/cm² for the position of the shower maximum.
+This allows to determine which precision radio measurements have for the energy and mass of the primary cosmic ray particles.
+A first analysis obtained a reconstruction precision of 15 % for the energy (20 % absolute scale uncertainty) and about 40 g/cm² for the position of the shower maximum.
 Meanwhile, the precision could be improved to 30 g/cm² by using more sophisticated techniques for data analysis.
 Consequently, the radio measurements feature approximately the same accuracy as the traditional Cherenkov-light technique.

 - Demonstrating that radio antenna arrays allow to cover relatively large areas with a cost-effective and efficient technology for ultra-high energy cosmic rays: Against earlier doubts, the economic construction with SALLA antennas on wooden poles is completely sufficient to achieve the precision mentioned above.

 - Enhancing the duty cycle of Tunka by an order of magnitude, since radio measurements are possible during almost any weather conditions, while Cherenkov light measurements of air showers can only be performed during clear and moonless nights: Since end of 2015, day-time operation is achieved by triggering Tunka-Rex with the Tunka extension of scintillators detecting the secondary air-shower particle on ground.